christianbiring1/reserve_classes_back-end/README.md

 if you want to run it locally you will need to change the URL host in the `initializer/cors`and change it to localhost:3000 the domain of the font-end though.
 And all the API end point on the front-end app must match that as well.
 - `rails s -p 3001`
 - Open up the `localhost` in your browser

+## Test

+- For testing all the app's models you can run the following command in the terminal `rspec`

+- If you would like to run each one of them separatly you can use `rspec spec/model/<file_name_spec.rb>`

 ## Author